michaelrosario/ddev-boilerplate-eecms/README.md

 ## Local Environment
 Once the `Initial Development` is setup above, follow the steps below:

+1. Copy latest ExpressionEngine files (themes, system)
-1. Copy the database by running `ddev import-db --src=db/db.sql.gz` to sync local DB
+1. Run installation (see DB setting under /config/config.local) or copy the database by running `ddev import-db --src=db/db.sql.gz` to sync local DB
 1. Run `ddev start`

 When the update is ready to be pushed to the repo: